FAQ: Information for health professionals on pathogen-reduced platelets (PPPT)

 Authors: Shuoyan Ning, MD, FRCPC, DRCPSC; Bryan Tordon, MD, FRCPC; Michelle Zeller, MD, FRCPC, DRCPSC; Waseem Anani, MD

 NOTE: This information reflects evidence available at time of publication.
-This information is specific to Pooled Platelet Psoralen-Treated (PPPT) components, which are being implemented nationally one distribution site at a time.
-See Chapter 19 of the Clinical guide to transfusion for more information including additional resources (slide decks, narrated videos, animations).
+This information is specific to Pooled Platelet Psoralen-Treated (PPPT) components, which were fully implemented across Canadian Blood Services on May 6, 2024.
+See Chapter 19 of the Clinical Guide to Transfusion for more information including additional resources (slide decks, narrated videos, animations).

 General